 Pseudonymised personal data held in RADeep is processed in a manner that only anonymous or pseudonymised data will be transferred to researchers or other third parties (patients' associations, policy makers, industry) in order to contribute to projects whose objectives are directly connected to improve healthcare provision to individuals living with a rare anaemia disorder, thus connected to RADeep's aims.

 Third parties interested in accessing data held by RADeep will be required to:

-Once the Data Access Commmittee approves the request, a Data Transfer Agreement will be signed regulating terms and conditions for the use of data, including:
+Once the Data Access Commmittee approves the request, a Data Sharing/Transfer Agreement will be signed regulating terms and conditions for the use of data, including:

 All the approved users of information will be publicly listed at Projects section.